 neptune send -- '--x %[1, 10, 100] --y %(0.0, 10.0, 0.1)' neptune send -- '--classifier %["SVM", "Naive Bayes", "Random Forest"]'

 You can read more about the new parameters in our documentation.

 Try Neptune 2.1

 If you still haven’t tried Neptune, give it a go today!
-Sign up for a free, 2 months trial and use your complimentary $100 to run experiments on Google Cloud Platform.
+Sign up for a free!
 It takes just 2 minutes to get started!
 Neptune’s community forum and detailed documentation will help you navigate the process.